-The Elkton outdoors rolling tackle box is great for pier fishermen, shore anglers, and just a convenient box to travel with from your truck to your boat, and It has some great features included.
+The Elkton outdoors rolling tackle box is great for pier fishermen and shore anglers and is just a convenient box to travel with from your truck to your boat, and It has some great features included.

 The weight capacity of the Elkton rolling tackle box is 26 pounds, so it can carry a significant amount of gear.
-Along with excellent storage options, the tackle box also has 4 rod holders to safely transport your rods, and this allows you to used your free hand to carry other gear.
+Along with excellent storage options, the tackle box also has 4-rod holders to transport your rods safely, and this allows you to use your free hand to carry other gear.

 You don't even have to roll this tackle box as it has many different ways that you can transport it.
 You can use the handle and carry it one-handed, or you can use the backpack straps and throw it over your shoulder.

 - Rod holders

 Another one stemming from the musky fishing world that is suited perfectly to saltwater fishing is the Flambeau maximizer.

 The Maximizer comes with two removable vertical lures storage segments, each of which can hold 50 lures for a total of 100 lures in the box.
 The box comes in at 14 inches vertically, so you shouldn't have an issue holding lures near that length.

 If you look at the removable vertical lure holder segments, you will notice the center two slats are blue.
 The blue slats are very innovative, they are the patented zerust VCI polymer dividers which are infused with non-toxic materials that prevent corrosion.
 The zerust polymer works by emitting a harmless Vapor that will protect your lures from rust for up to 5 years before needing to be replaced.